m-ab-s/media-autobuild_suite/README.md

         - fontconfig (git)
         - frei0r (git)
         - only one of these TLS libs (including schannel) can be enabled at once:
+            - openssl (mingw)
+                - preferred to gnutls and to libtls if all three are in options
+                - needs non-GPL license
             - gnutls (latest release)
-            - libtls (libressl) (latest release)
+            - libtls (from libressl) (latest release)
                 - needs non-GPL license
-            - openssl (mingw)
-                - preferred instead of gnutls if both are in options and license is not GPL
         - libass (git)
             - by default with DirectWrite backend
             - if --enable-fontconfig or XP support required, fontconfig backend included